yantiz/Simpleton-Shell/README.md

 Design a customized Unix shell interface by writing a C program.

-- Utilize operating system resources such as multiprocessing and multithreading.
+- Utilize some Linux's operating system resources such as multiprocessing and multithreading.